tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/2-functions-as-values.md

 ```

 And again, as with `map`, we don't have to reinvent the wheel: `filter` abstracts
-away the concern of "iterate over an array and filter values based on a predicate".
+the concern of "iterate over an array and filter values based on a predicate".
 It too is a built-in method on `Array`, let's have a look at a couple of examples:

 ```typescript